Spark to RWC customers on kick-off day: You need a new plan

 "Unfortunately, the internet connection at [Pickles' address] isn't fast enough to stream live sport, so you'll need a new plan."

-It's a headscratcher for TV3 reporter turned racing industry figure Pickles.
+It's a headscratcher for TV3 reporter turned racing industry figure Pickles, and others who received the same letter.

+"The email I got is for our holiday house in Whitianga.
+We're five mins drive from town," Pickles told the Herald.

 Why would Spark sell her a broadband bundle, including a Tournament Pass, when the broadband at her address is not up to snuff - and why would it wait until just hours before kick-off to tell her?

+Spark says it has had to "step-up cross-checks" as the number of Tournament Pass buyers has swelled hugely amid a last-minute sign-on rush, though it won't reveal the numbers involved.

+"We absolutely appreciate that this will be unwelcome news for customers just before the start of the tournament, but we believe it's better to be upfront with them."
+(See the telco's full response below.)

 Pickles posted her letter from Spark to Twitter.
 A retweet by an ex-colleague got a reply from a user in Te Riki, near New Plymouth, who said they were in they had received the same communication from Spark.